- International Fees

 Course Overview

 This course will prepare you with the basic knowledge needed in medical office administration and procedures, and professional conduct.
-You will develop skills in appointment scheduling, reception and communication skills, filing, referrals, and pharmacology.
-There will be information regarding the inventory and supplies used in a medical office.
-There will be discussions related to patient rights and the allied health professionals.
-You will be presented with a variety of medical abbreviations and be introduced to using the BC medical directory.
-We will cover E-Comm (911), non-emergency health advice (811), and (711).
-There will be information provided about the Regional Health Authorities, First Nations Health Authority, Provincial Health Services Authority, and agencies that operate under those authorities.
+You will develop skills in appointment scheduling, reception and communication, filing, referrals, and pharmacology.
+You will learn how to order inventory and supplies used in a medical office.
+There will be a review of issues related to patient rights.
+You will be introduced to medical abbreviations and to using resources such as the BC medical directory.
+You will also be introduced to medical services [E-Comm (911), non-emergency health advice (811), and (711)] and medical authorities [Regional Health Authorities, First Nations Health Authority, Provincial Health Services Authority, sub-agencies].
 Through office scenarios, you will apply problem solving, critical thinking, decision making, and conflict resolution skills.
-Role playing will help you develop the confidence needed for dealing with patient concerns related to the duties of a medical office assistant.
+Role playing will help you develop the confidence needed for dealing with concerns relating to the duties of a medical office assistant.

 Prerequisite(s)